k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_add_a_reference_table.md

-# Creating a New Reference Table in Fabric
+# New Reference Table in Fabric Studio

 A  Reference table holds information common to all LU instances or to multiple LU.
-For optimization reasons, this information is stored in an external table and not in each LUI MicroDB.
+For obvious optimization reasons, this information is stored in an external table and not in each LUI MicroDB.